GregFJr/TechTales2.0/README.md

 - **Blog Interaction**: Users can read detailed blog posts, which include the title, content, author's username, and the date of posting.
 - **Post Management**: Users can contribute new blog posts and manage (update or delete) their existing ones from the dashboard.
 - **Secure Logout**: Users can log out of the site, which secures their session.
-- **Session Timeout**: For enhanced security, users are prompted to log in again after a period of inactivity.

 ## Usage